Welcome to St. James Parish

 An anniversary committee was established, and the members were chairperson Nance Disciascio, Barbara Volek, Dottie Bacher, Karen Bennett, Jeff and Roxanne Rouse, Ruth Ann Morelli, Lynda Aldridge and William D'Angelo.

 Msgr.
 Larry J. Kulick was appointed pastor of St. James Parish on Sept.
 25, 2012.
 He was installed as pastor by Bishop Lawrence E. Brandt on Sunday, Oct.
 21, 2012.

-Father Tyler J. Bandura was assigned as Administrator of St. James on Monday, February 1, 2021 and appointed Pastor on June, 24, 2021.
-He will officially be installed as Pastor by Bishop Larry J. Kulick at a special Mass on Wednesday, August 11, 2021.
+The Very Reverend Tyler J. Bandura.
+VF was assigned as Administrator of St. James on Monday, February 1, 2021 and appointed Pastor on June 24, 2021.
+He was officially installed as Pastor by Bishop Larry J. Kulick at a special Mass on Wednesday, August 11, 2021.